Southern Pacific 975

 Southern Pacific 975 is a F-1 class "Santa Fe" type steam locomotive, built in 1918 by American Locomotive Company (ALCO) at the former Brooks Locomotive Works plant in Dunkirk, New York.
 It entered service on Southern Pacific (SOU) subsidiary Texas and New Orleans Railroad (TNO) in March 1918, where it worked until its retirement in 1957.

 The T&NO donated the locomotive to the city of Beaumont, Texas, on February 2, 1957, with the project spearheaded by then Mayor Jimmie P. Cokinos.
 No. 975 is now preserved in static display at the Illinois Railway Museum (IRMX) in Union, Illinois.
 It is one of only two Southern Pacific locomotives of this wheel arrangement to be preserved; the other is 982, which has moved to Union Station, Daikin Park in Houston, Texas in 2005.
+Today, No. 975 has since received a cosmetic restoration and is now on display.